fommil/fpmortals/manuscript/complete.md

 format for both `K` and `V`, allowing us to use a distributed cache like redis.

-A `Memo` is created independently of the function it is caching (allowing it to be shared by equivalent functions).

 {lang="text"}
 ~~~~~~~~
   scala> def foo(n: Int): String = {